 Type of Dolphins: Mainly Spinner dolphins, with occasional sightings of bottlenose, common and Risso’s dolphins

 Other Wildlife: You may also encounter oceanic whitetips nearby at Elphinstone Reef, turtles, and plenty of reef fish

 Nicknamed “The Mexican Galapagos” Socorro Island is one of the world’s best dive destinations with some seriously impressive large animals.
-Here, you can experience the giants of the ocean with manta rays, whale sharks, and humpback whales all making an appearance.
+Here, you can experience the giants of the ocean with manta rays and whale sharks making an appearance.
 Alongside these impressive marine animals, dolphin encounters are a regular occurrence during the high season.

 When to Go: January to March for dolphins, although the season runs from November to May

 Other Wildlife: Regular encounters with whale sharks, manta rays and up to 10 species of sharks including hammerheads

 Ningaloo Reef in Western Australia is world-famous for sightings of whale sharks and manta rays.
 But this small beautiful reef is fast becoming one of the best places in the world to encounter dolphins.

 Common and Indo-Pacific bottlenose dolphins cruise past Rockingham’s bays and Islands while large pods of common dolphins can be found in the Port Stephens-Great Lakes Marine Park.
 With an idyllic location, awesome marine life, and great weather, it is a little slice of paradise that is well worth visiting.